CiscoTestAutomation/getting-started/source/quickstart/keyconcepts.rst

    Object
     The term *object* refers to an entity that the |pyATS| ecosystem can access and act on.
 You can think of an object as a "container" of information, with actual values.

+   Key-value pair
+    A key-value pair is a set of linked data, where the key is an identifier and the value is the actual information.
+For example, ``Device name: nx-osv-1`` has the key "Device name" and the value "nx-osv-1".